-Pokemon Unite has a roster of 21 characters with each divided into 5 different roles: Attacker, Speedster, Defender, All-Rounder, and Supporter.
+Pokemon Unite 22.214.171.124 has a roster of 27 characters.
+Pokemon are divided into five different roles: Attacker, Speedster, Defender, All-Rounder, and Supporter.

 Pokemon Unite Tier List

 As with every rank, there is a certain pinch of subjectivity.
 The list is based on popularity and the probabilities of winning matches.
 However, dedication and practice with any hero can lead to lethal combinations.

 - Lucario (All Arounder): With the best early game and the talent to reduce the cooldown of its abilities while the game is older.
 Lucario has remained at the top of the rank since day one.

 - Zeroara (Speedster): We can compare Zeroara with a fine, powerful blade, either can cut through enemies or harm its wielder.

 - Blastoise (Defender): Tank meta is still a thing in Pokemon Unite.
 Blastoise can move to the middle of a battle, protect allies and trap enemies.
 Sometimes with just some scratches.

 - Eldegoss (Supporter): With better teamwork and strategies, support start to find their place in high-tier games.
 Eldegoss, in the bottom line, makes life hard for all opponents.

 - Sylveon (Attacker): Despite being nerfed, this attacker's high mobility and sustained DMG is the most reliable in its position.